Are you ready to step up your game and dominate your opponents?

 This another arcade stick that really didn't cut corners, especially with palm size.
 It offers to its buyers a ton of space for your palm, so you don't get some kind of wrist pain and have to wear wrist bands in the future!

 Etokki Omni will surely make you unique next to all of your friends and opponents.
-This arcade fighting stick has a Korean Taeyoung Fanta stick instead of the usual Sanwa, which may be a littleforeign to you at first, but will surely make a difference in your game for the better!
+This arcade fight stick has a Korean Taeyoung Fanta stick instead of the usual Sanwa, which may be a little foreign to you at first, but will surely make a difference in your game for the better!

 It has a circular gate, unlike the typical square one.
 The price may catch you a bit off guard, but it deserves every penny put into it.
 This arcade stick definitely deserves first place and title best arcade stick, because of its popularity, the recommendation from pro players and its reputation for being solid!